Scottish-Tech-Army/soundscape-backend/docs/iosdeploy.md

     *Very occasionally this fails with an error reporting `PrincipalNotFound`.
 If this occurs, just rerun the command.
 This is an intermittent timing issue caused by a managed identity being assigned a role before Entra has propagated its creation, and is resolved when the command is rerun.*

 - Run the VM deployment script.
-This deploys all the peripheral (but necessary) components, including ingestion tooling, function apps, and dashboards, then sets up an origin group to route traffic.
+This deploys all the peripheral (but necessary) components, including ingestion tooling, function apps, and dashboards.

     ~~~bash
     bash scripts/iosvm.sh